eliminmax/eambfc/README.md

 #### Planned

 * [ ] make some hard-coded values (like tape size) configurable when building
-* [ ] add script to build with different compilers and compiler flags
+* [ ] refactor for more consistent and idiomatic style
-  * this should hopefully catch any undefined behavior or portability issues

 #### Under Consideration